Heart Rate Detection Using Camera

 The spatial and temporal processing is used to emphasize subtle temporal changes in a video.

-What is the Laplace Pyramid?
+What is the Laplacian Pyramid?

 To understand this first of all we need to understand Gaussian Pyramid.

-The Laplacian is then computed as the difference between the original image and the low pass filtered image i.e it’s the difference between successive gaussian pyramid levels.
+The Laplacian is then computed as the difference between the original image and the low pass filtered image i.e. it’s the difference between successive Gaussian pyramid levels.
 This process is continued to obtain a set of band-pass filtered images (since each is the difference between two levels of the Gaussian pyramid).
-Thus the Laplacian pyramid is a set of bandpass filters
+Thus the Laplacian pyramid is a set of bandpass filters.

 The original image is repeatedly filtered and subsampled to generate the sequence of reduced resolution images.
 These comprise a set of low pass filtered copies of the original image in which the bandwidth decreases in one-octave steps.

-So after using Laplace pyramid we then perform temporal processing on each spatial band.
+So after using Laplacian pyramid we then perform temporal processing on each spatial band.
 The time series corresponding to the value of a pixel in a frequency band is passed through a bandpass filter to extract the frequency bands of interest.
 For heart rate detection, I selected frequencies within 0.4–4Hz, corresponding to 24–240 beats per minute (this was specified in EVM paper itself) to magnify a pulse.
 The temporal processing is uniform for all spatial levels, and for all pixels within each level that is the time series of every pixel is passed through the same filter.

-How is it done?
+How is it Done?

 Spatial Filtering: It is done to spatially filter the video sequence to obtain basebands of different spatial frequencies.
 The purpose of spatial filtering is simply to “spelt” multiple adjacent pixels into one piece, a low pass filter can be used.
 In fact, linear EVM uses Laplacian pyramids or Gaussian pyramids for multiresolution decomposition.